There’s something about riding through the woods that’s in our DNA.

 There’s no need to deny yourself that fun, no matter what your age.
 In fact, thanks to the rising popularity of ATVs, you have lots of great opportunities to enjoy motoring over wooded trails today.
 And it makes a great family activity.

 Arguably the best place to ride is up in northern New Hampshire, where you can enjoy more than 1,000 miles of interconnected ATV trails known as the Ride the Wilds trail system.
+The Wilds span from Berlin up to Pittsburgh, and offer stops in Colebrook, Dixville Notch and many more towns along the way.

 As the largest ATV trail system in the Northeast, the Ride the Wilds trails offer something for every kind of rider, whether you’re a novice looking to enjoy a gentle ride or an experienced driver seeking the adrenaline rush of challenging trails and rugged climbs.
 The trails are open each year from Memorial Day Weekend through the end of September.